AussieSusan/HP1000/readme.md

 ## Testing
-The driver can be run stand-alone and without connection to a weather station console by following the instructions for runing a stand-alone driver in the Weewx documentation.
+The driver can be run stand-alone and without connection to a weather station console by following the instructions for runing a stand-alone driver in the weeW3x documentation.

 # Pre-requisites

-The HP1000 driver has been tested using Weewx V3.6.2.
+The HP1000 driver has been tested using weeWx V3.6.2.
 It should work on earlier (3.x.x) versions but this has not been tested and is not guaranteed.

 ## Active Network Required
 An active network is required before the HP1000 driver can access the weather station console.
-This can be an issue when Weewx is run as a daemon which means that it will be started as the computer system boots.
+This can be an issue when weeWx is run as a daemon which means that it will be started as the computer system boots.

-Weewx can be set up to handle this situation is one of two ways.
+weeWx can be set up to handle this situation is one of two ways.

 **Note** Editing the weewx.conf file is the recommended option

 ### Edit the weewx.conf file
-Weewx has a built-in mechanism to handle network failures.
+weeWx has a built-in mechanism to handle network failures.
 In the weewx.conf file add in the line

 	loop_on_init = True